sanskaru/Reverse-Coding/problems/problem-1/problem_statement.md

 **input** => 1289

-Upload your solution in the given google form https://goo.gl/forms/mIubPehWfeWWkxtM2
+Upload your solution code in any language in the given google form https://goo.gl/forms/8NKhZDa1db0Koj4R2